ortizvane09/Project3_Group8/Proposal_README.md

 We will web scrape here for the county population data. https://apps.bea.gov/itable/?ReqID=99&step=1#eyJhcHBpZCI6OTksInN0ZXBzIjpbMSwyOSwyNSwyNiwyNyw0MF0sImRhdGEiOltbIlRhYmxlSWQiLCIyMCJdLFsiTWFqb3JBcmVhS2V5IiwiNCJdLFsiTGluZSIsIjIiXSxbIlN0YXRlIiwiNDgwMDAiXSxbIlVuaXRfb2ZfTWVhc3VyZSIsIkxldmVscyJdLFsiTWFwQ29sb3IiLCJCRUFTdGFuZGFyZCJdLFsiblJhbmdlIiwiNSJdLFsiWWVhciIsIjIwMjEiXSxbIlllYXJCZWdpbiIsIi0xIl0sWyJZZWFyRW5kIiwiLTEiXV19

+We will do the following:
-We will create a Mongo DB to store this information and use PyMongo to clean the data.
+ -- Create a Mongo DB to store this information and use PyMongo to clean the data.

-We will then use this data to create useful interatcive visualizations to easily identify the counties that meet our desired criteria.
+ -- Use this data to create useful interatcive visualizations to easily identify the counties that meet our desired criteria.

+ -- Chart.js as an additional JavaSript library to create a chart.

-We will provide a Python Flask powered API so the data can be accessable to anyone interested in this data.
+ -- Provide a Python Flask powered API so the data can be accessable to anyone interested in this data.

 We hope to find which counties have the highest income per capita and a large enough population to support our store.